vinceliuice/grub2-themes/README.md

   -b, --boot                  install theme into '/boot/grub' or '/boot/grub2' -g, --generate              do not install but generate theme into chosen directory       (must add your directory)

-  -h, --help                  Show this help
+  -h, --help                  show this help
 ```
 *If no options are used, a user interface *`dialog`* will show up instead*